christhekeele/elixir/CONTRIBUTING.md

 Please adhere to the coding conventions in the project (indentation, accurate comments, etc.) and don't forget to add your own tests and documentation.
+These conventions are detailed in [STYLEGUIDES.md](STYLEGUIDES.md), but in general just emulate the code around you.

 When working with git, we recommend the following process in order to craft an excellent pull request:

 1. [Fork](http://help.github.com/fork-a-repo/) the project, clone your fork,